DaTrader/extructure/README.md

 #### Fetching two mandatory variables and one optional from the LiveView assigns

-Assuming a map of socket assigns, a standard pattern matching followed by retrieving an optional variable as shown
+Assuming a map of socket assigns, a standard pattern matching followed by retrieving an optional variable is shown
 below:

 ```elixir